 Planning - Public Health Preparedness

-Eastern Idaho Public Health District's (EIPHD) Emergency Operations Plan (EOP) and annexes provide details of EIPHD's response strategy to a natural or manmade disaster, communicable disease outbreak, or other public health emergency.
-EIPHD has integrated the National Incident Management System (NIMS), as well as the Incident Command System (ICS), in our planning, training, and exercising efforts.
+Eastern Idaho Public Health's (EIPH) Emergency Operations Plan (EOP) and annexes provide details of EIPH's response strategy to a natural or manmade disaster, communicable disease outbreak, or other public health emergency.
+EIPH has integrated the National Incident Management System (NIMS), as well as the Incident Command System (ICS), in our planning, training, and exercising efforts.

 The Strategic National Stockpile (SNS)